noncom/sx-tubes-manual/README.md

 2. Has an inventory block in front of it, for example a Chest.
 3. Has a Control Sign on it that describes and configures the device.

-Requester Device can be reconfigured in a working Grid.
+If Dynamic Device Modification is on, Requester Device can be reconfigured in a working Grid.
 Just destroy the Control Sign and re-program it.

 ##### Requester Device Sign Commands